cyishere/zhouzhou-rocks/src/pages/about.md

 avatarAlt: a Chinese Scrennwriter.
 Writes in English and Chinese.

 ---
 Hello you!
-It's a pleasure to meet you here!
+How wonderful to meet you here!
 I am Zhou Zhou.

-I am a  screenwriter.

-After graduating from Beijing Normal University, I got my first job as a screenwriter.
-I joined a comedy crew in Hunan.
-Unfortunately, I failed because I couldn't bear the weather.😭 I finished one season's writing, and then returned to Beijing to get things going.

-I resumed writing screenplays and making short films after producing some commercials and promos.
-Yang Qin's Weekend (a short film) sparked my passion for writing.
-My friends and I had written some screenplays from 2014 until 2018, and we were stuck.
-We started looking for a way out.
-After majoring in screenwriting for three years, I got a master’s degree in theatre and film at BFA.
+I was born in Hunan.
+MA, I recently graduated from Beijing Film Academy as a Screenwriting & Film studies major.

 I'm still learning.

-I've been testing the waters in several genres while learning to write screenplays.
-I realize that I'm extremely into the subject of Culture Differences and creating Asian (predominantly female) stories.
-Not only does some cultural conflict always appear in my daily life, but as more of my friends moved/immigrated to another nation to live, I witnessed their delight and sufferings, which all impacted and hit me profoundly.
+I am looking forward to a writing career and have written several scripts.

+And, I just finished my short film shooting in August, exciting!
+That shortening the distance between visual and screenplay, is very helpful!
+I hope it will be shown!
+Yeah！

-Here are some of the things I've done：
+Back to  writing, here are some of the things I've done：

 * "Time Difference" and “Beijing Solstice"(both are screenplays for cross-cultural feature films)have won awards in China Film Administration’s script competitions.
 * The short film “Taste of Home" won the gold medal in the 14th Shandong Short film Competition.